-The PGY-2 Critical Care Residency at Baylor University Medical Center is a one-year specialty program designed to provide the resident with exposure to a diverse population of critically ill patients.
+The PGY-2 Critical Care Residency at Baylor University Medical Center at Dallas is a one-year specialty program designed to provide the resident with exposure to a diverse population of critically ill patients.
 The primary emphasis of the residency is to develop well-rounded clinicians who can provide high level pharmaceutical care in a variety of ICU settings.

 To accomplish this goal, the resident will function as an integral member of the critical care team in order to acquire practical clinical experience.
 Through patient data collection and analysis, the resident will develop the knowledge and skills to provide patient-specific and evidence-based pharmacotherapy, while functioning as an independent practitioner.
 In addition, valuable leadership and research skills are developed through participation in a critical care related interdisciplinary committees and completion of a clinical research project.

 Medical Intensive Care (2 months)